-New Employee Planning
+New Employee Planning for DRS Retirement

-Tax Sheltered Investment Plans
+Tax Sheltered Investment Plans with DCP & 403(b)

 The Department of Retirement Systems (DRS) has multiple resources available for all stages of your career.
 They are now offering several webinars on a variety of topics including Plan Choice, Investment Basics and Getting Ready for Retirement.

 To review webinar topics and schedule visit DRS Webinar site, and look for the webinar link at the bottom the page.

 The WSSRA (formerly the Washington State Retired Teachers’ Association) aims to provide leadership and promote action relevant to all retired and active school personnel.
 They offer annual "101-level" Pre Retirement Webinars that cover the basics of the “Big Five” of retirement planning—DRS, HCA/PEBB, Social Security, Medicare and VEBA.
 More information can be found at WSSRA's website under Events.

 Substitute employees may be eligible to purchase retirement service credits.
 For requirements for obtaining Retirement Service Credit, review the Plan Handbooks.